Admyral-Security/admyral-quickstart/workflows/okta_use_it_or_lose_it/README.md

 This workflow checks for inactive Okta users who have not logged in for a specified period (default: 90 days) and sends a Slack message to that user, asking if they still need access to Okta.

+> [!IMPORTANT]
+> In case you want to use this workflow together with the `retool_access_review` workflow, you have to combine the functionality within the `slack_interactivity.py` by adding the respective `if` condition in the `slack_interactivity.py` within the retool_access_review directory. \
+> This is because the Slack API only allows the configuration of one interactivity webhook at a time.

 ## Required Secrets

 To use this workflow, the following secrets are required.
 To set them up, please follow the respective guide on the linked documentation page.